How to Navigate a CSO Departure Without Losing Revenue Momentum

 2. Historically High Turnover – Shorter tenures and higher turnover rates go hand-in-hand.
 More executive sales jobs are opening up with fewer of the right people to fill them.

-3. Longer Searches – Expect 4-5 months to complete an executive sales or marketing search with another several weeks for on boarding and ramp up.
+3. Longer Searches – Expect 4-5 months to complete an executive sales or marketing search, with another several weeks for onboarding and ramp-up.

 4. Lack of Internal Successors – In most cases, companies have fired the previous CSO and they don’t have an internal successor to fill the gap.